awslabs/agent-training-kit/README.md

 ## Contributing

-We welcome contributions and are actively gathering community feedback.
+We welcome contributions and we are actively gathering community feedback.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for:
 - Bug reports & feature requests
 - Development setup & PRs
 - Code of conduct & security